 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+3.1: placing arrays in holder: Both versions: 8-well and 96-well plates

+4.1 Pipet handling: where to place pipet tip in the well, speed of fluid addition

+4.3 pipetting using 8-channel pipet

+4.4.3, 4.5.1

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)